Chart Color Schemes

 St Leonards - Naremburn lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-St Leonards-Naremburn's population, as per AreaSearch's analysis, is approximately 13,588 by November 2025.
+St Leonards-Naremburn's population, as per AreaSearch's analysis, stands at approximately 13,588 as of November 2025.
 This figure represents a growth of 1,685 individuals (14.2%) since the 2021 Census, which reported a population of 11,903 people.
 The increase is inferred from ABS's estimated resident population of 13,498 in June 2024 and an additional 909 validated new addresses since the Census date.
-This results in a population density of 4,923 persons per square kilometer, placing St Leonards-Naremburn in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 14.2% since the 2021 census exceeds both the SA4 region (5.4%) and the SA3 area, indicating it as a growth leader.
-Overseas migration contributed approximately 69.7% to overall population gains in recent periods, although all drivers including natural growth and interstate migration were positive factors.
+This results in a population density ratio of 4,923 persons per square kilometer, placing St Leonards-Naremburn among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
+St Leonards-Naremburn's growth rate since the 2021 Census (14.2%) surpassed both the SA4 region (5.4%) and the SA3 area, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 69.7% of overall population gains during recent periods, with natural growth and interstate migration also playing positive roles.

 Frequently Asked Questions - Population